 - public messages to everyone in your current room (Main room or breakout room).
-For details, see Sending Messages to Everyone in a Room or Existing Group Conversation below - private messages to one or more selected individuals.
+For details, see Sending Messages to Everyone in a Room or Existing Group Conversation on next page - private messages to one or more selected individuals.
 This will initiate a new conversation in its own tab.
-For details, see Sending Messages to Selected Individuals on the facing page - private messages to other Moderators only under the Moderators conversation tab.
-For details, see Sending Private Chat Messages to Other Moderators on the facing page - public announcements to everyone or selected rooms.
-The message is displayed both in a pop-up window and in the Chat conversation area.
-For details, see Sending a Message as an Announcement on page 74
+For details, see Sending Messages to Selected Individuals on next page